findinpath/spring-data-cassandra-repository-methods-timing/README.md

 for monitoring and tackling production issues on a live application.

-To give a pretty common example, say that with a new release of the application one `SELECT` statement related from a repository class gets changed that causes the application to run normal on the testing environment, but on the productive environment where there's much more data to perform much worse than it did before.
+To give a pretty common example, say that with a new release of the application one `SELECT` statement from a repository class gets changed that causes the application to run normal on the testing environment, but on the productive environment where there's much more data to perform much worse than it did before.
 In that case after the release, the [Quality of Service](https://en.wikipedia.org/wiki/Quality_of_service) will drop to a significant amount, and the engineer responsible for the release will need to investigate what has changed for the worse since the last release.

 This is where nowadays metric collector services (like [Prometheus](https://prometheus.io/)) shine and provide a lot of meaningful answers in such situations.
 It would obviously be very helpful to see in [Grafana](https://grafana.com/) or even receive a [Prometheus alert](https://prometheus.io/docs/practices/alerting/) whether an operation or a set of operations performed by the application performs much more slowly than before.

-So, seeing a continuous spike or repeated failures on the data access layer for a certain operation from a repository in the data access layer of the application would help to identify very fast the problem and revert the change/fix the problem.
+Seeing a continuous spike or repeated failures on the data access layer for a certain operation from a repository in the data access layer of the application since the last release would help to identify very fast the problem and subsequently revert the change or fix the problem.

 ## Timing the methods of spring data repositories